Xi Jinping warns of Cold War-era tensions in Asia-Pacific - Mind Of The Geek

 Xi Jinping warns of Cold War-era tensions in Asia-Pacific

-Chinese President Xi Jinping on Thursday warned of a return to Cold War-era tensions in Asia-Pacific, calling for greater cooperation on pandemic recovery and climate change.
+Chinese President Xi Jinping warned of a return to Cold War-era divisions in Asia-Pacific on Thursday as tensions mounted over Taiwan’s security.

-Amid mounting tensions with the United States over Taiwan, partially offset by a surprise Beijing-Washington climate deal, Xi said all countries in the region must work together on common challenges.
+Ahead of a planned virtual summit with US President Joe Biden as early as next week, Xi said countries in the region must work together on the common challenges of the Covid-19 pandemic to trade.

-“Attempts to draw ideological lines or form small circles on geopolitical grounds are doomed to failure,” he said at a virtual trade conference on the sidelines of the Asia-Pacific economic cooperation summit.
+“Attempts to draw ideological lines or form small circles on geopolitical grounds are doomed to failure,” he said at a virtual trade conference on the sidelines of the Asia-Pacific economic cooperation summit organized by New Zealand.

 “The Asia-Pacific region cannot and must not fall back into the confrontation and division of the Cold War era.

-Xi said countries should step up cooperation in research, production, testing and mutual recognition of vaccines, “to emerge from the shadow of the pandemic and achieve stable economic recovery at an early date.”

-China said on Wednesday it had reached an agreement with the United States at a summit in Glasgow on climate change, a key area in which the Biden administration sees the potential for cooperation.
+Xi’s call came hours after China and the United States announced a surprise pact to speed up climate action at a summit in Glasgow where countries are trying to agree on measures to curb climate change. global warming.

-Xi did not directly mention the US deal, but said that “we can all embark on a path of green and low-carbon sustainable development.”
+The Chinese leader did not directly mention the US agreement but said that “we can all embark on a path of green and low-carbon sustainable development.”

 “Together, we can usher in a future of green development,” he said.